Wolfbatcat/AO3-FicTracker/documentation/AO3 Fictracker - BlackBatCat's Version.md

-# AO3 FicTracker
+# AO3 FicTracker -  BlackBatCat's Version

-This is a customized fork of [infiniMotis's AO3 FicTracker](https://github.com/infiniMotis/AO3-FicTracker) with my personalized modifications.
+This is a fork of [infiniMotis's AO3 FicTracker](https://greasyfork.org/en/scripts/513435-ao3-fictracker) with my personalized modifications.

-> **Note:** This version does not auto-update from Greasy Fork.
-To use the official version with auto-updates, install from the [original repository](https://greasyfork.org/en/scripts/513435-ao3-fictracker).
+> Note: This version will likely remain unlisted and will only be accessible from this link.

 ## Changes from Original

-This custom version includes the following modifications from the [original AO3 FicTracker](https://github.com/infiniMotis/AO3-FicTracker):
+This version includes the following modifications from the [original AO3 FicTracker](https://greasyfork.org/en/scripts/513435-ao3-fictracker):

 ### 📚 Renamed Status Categories
-Status categories have been renamed and reordered to better fit my workflow:
+Status categories have been renamed and reordered to match my workflow:
 - **"Favorite"** → **"Reading"**
   - Label: "My Current Fanfics"
   - Color: Rose pink (`#eb6f92`)